Boston - Newport - New Haven (146 miles)

-Guests will be picked up in the morning in Boston. ** We will bring you to Harvard University and the Massachusetts Institute of Technology for a free tour.** From there, we will begin our journey by driving to Newport, Rhode Island to visit the Breakers Mansion.
+Guests will be picked up in the morning in Boston.
+From there, we will begin our journey by driving to Newport, Rhode Island to visit the Breakers Mansion.
 Afterward, we will go to New Haven to visit the Yale University.

 Admission (Optional): Adult $21; Child (3-12 yrs) $7; Senior $21|Opening Hours: Closed on Thanksgiving and Christmas

 New Haven is a coastal city in the U.S. state of Connecticut.
 It is located on New Haven Harbor on the northern shore of Long Island Sound in New Haven County, Connecticut, and is part of the New York metropolitan area.
 Besides, New Haven is the home of Yale University.

 Founded in 1701, this world-famous university is the third-oldest in the United States.
 This Ivy-League school is consistently ranked as one of the best institutions of higher learning in the entire world, and admission is extremely competitive.

 New York - Philadelphia - Washington DC (203 miles)

 Today, we will make our way to Philadelphia, where we will visit the Liberty Bell and Independence Hall.
 In the afternoon, we will continue to Washington, D.C., visiting the White House, the US Capitol, and many of the city's famous monuments and memorials.